JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 ### B. Implementing Multistep authentication

-1. [Redirect to previous step](https://github.com/JanssenProject/jans/blob/main/jans-linux-setup/jans_setup/static/extension/person_authentication/other/basic.reset_to_step/BasicResetToStepExternalAuthenticator.py): The script here an example of how the number of steps can be varied depending on the context or business requirement.
+1. [Redirect to previous step](https://github.com/JanssenProject/jans/blob/main/jans-linux-setup/jans_setup/static/extension/person_authentication/other/basic.reset_to_step/BasicResetToStepExternalAuthenticator.py): The script here is an example of how the number of steps can be varied depending on the context or business requirement.

 ### C. Implementing Social logins